StephanNaro/AsyncIOdemo/README.md

+# Run

+Please run AsyncIOdemoGUI.cmd so that any updates to comms.h are made available to the python program

 # TO DO

 It looks like I can use QGroupBox to make the GUI look more like in the playlist, thus better, but I don't feel like figuring that out too.
 If anyone cares to show me how, I'd probably appreciate it.